joannakl/ossd/_includes/daily/week9.markdown

 ### Assignments

-- Blog post by March 27.
-Comment on the invited talk and your spring break (optional, and in the context of open source).
+-  __readings__ in preparation for discussions next week: [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/) by Eric S. Raymond (you should be reading the essay titled [_The Cathedral and the Bazaar_](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/) in this book, the second link is a direct link to the XHTML format of that essay, there are other formats available at the book site at the first link)

 </div>
 </div>